shephertz/App42-Tic-Tac-Toe/README.md

 2. The winning motive of the game is to connect three respective cross or circle in a vertical, horizontal or diagonal direction.
 3. When opponent played his turn, a notification message comes to player that now his turn came.

-# Runnning Sample
+# Running Sample

 This is a sample Android gaming app is made by using App42 backend platform.
-It uses user, storage, pushNotification and gaming APIs of App42 platform.
+It uses user, storage, push Notification and gaming APIs of App42 platform.
 Here are the few easy steps to run this sample app.